TaurineManiac/TaurineManiac/README.md

 Begginer programer.
 -------------------

 Studing in BSUIR in IEF fuculty.
-I aspire to become a backend developer.
+My goal is to become a Backend Developer with a focus on FinTech.

 * 🌍  I'm based in Minsk, Belarus
 * ✉️  You can contact me at [ignatladno@gmail.com](mailto:ignatladno@gmail.com)